 The Talk of the Town nightclub in 1961.
 Charles Cushman Collection: Indiana University Archives

-In 1958 Bernard Delfont and his partner Charles Forte ripped out the interior of the London Hippodrome, built in 1900 and designed by Frank Matcham, converting the theatre into a large restaurant/nightclub they called “The Talk of the Town”.
-The theatre producer and director Robert Nesbitt and the architect George Pine hoped to create a sort of restaurant intimacy combined with a theatrical environment.
-The gallery was closed off with a false ceiling and the dress circle became a dining area with two staircases leading down to a dance floor and the main part of the restaurant.
+In 1958 Bernard Delfont and his partner Charles Forte ripped out the interior of the London Hippodrome theatre next to Leicester Square on the Charing Cross Road.
+Originally built in 1900 and designed by Frank Matcham, they converted the theatre into a large restaurant/nightclub they called “The Talk of the Town”.
+The theatre producer and director Robert Nesbitt and the architect George Pine hoped to create a sort of restaurant intimacy combined with a theatre experience and the gallery was closed off with a false ceiling and the dress circle became a dining area with two staircases leading down to a dance floor and the main part of the restaurant.
 There were 800 covers and the price in 1958 for a three course dinner and two shows was just two guineas.

 Diners watch the floor show from their tables at the Talk Of The Town, the new theatre-restaurant which opened in what was formerly the London Hippodrome.
 The new addition to London’s nightlife aims to provide family ‘evenings out’ with dining, dancing and floor shows.
 AP Photo